Fl4gu1z0wsky/CEH/README.md

 **Google Dork** - Used for OSINT.

-    site: - Limit results to those from a specific website.
+   **site**: Limit results to those from a specific website.
-    inurl: - Find pages with a certain word (or words) in the URL.
+   **inurl**: Find pages with a certain word (or words) in the URL.
-    link: - Find pages linking to a specific domain or URL.
+   **link**: Find pages linking to a specific domain or URL.
 Google killed this operator in 2017, but it does still show some results.
-    cache: - Returns the most recent cached version of a web page (providing the page is indexed, of course).
+   **cache**: Returns the most recent cached version of a web page (providing the page is indexed, of course).

 ### Scan